dopplerchase/Chase_et_al_2021_NN/README.md

 (Under Review August 2020)

-Authors: Randy J. Chase, Stephen W. Nesbitt1 and Greg M. McFarquhar2 Corresponding author: Randy J. Chase (randyjc2@illinois.edu)
+Authors: Randy J. Chase, Stephen W. Nesbitt and Greg M. McFarquhar Corresponding author: Randy J. Chase (randyjc2@illinois.edu)

 Here we have the data used in the manuscript.
 Please email me if you have specific questions about units etc.